crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 <h3 id="configure-serilog">Configure Serilog</h3>

+In order for an ASP.NET Core application to use Serilog, several things need to be setup:

+- Declare the sinks, enrichers and any other Serilog related nouns used for logging purposes
+- Configure application to use Serilog as a logging provider

+<h4 id="configure-serilog-nouns">Configure Serilog nouns</h4>

 Up until now I have shown the configuration file based way of setting up Serilog, but this library supports code based configuration too.
 From what I've seen until now, almost each GitHub repo hosting anything related to Serilog (e.g. sink, enricher, etc.), usually documents both approaches.
-I personally favor setting up Serilog via configuration files since I do not want to redeploy the application each time I need to adjust Serilog setup (i.e. when I need to increase or decrease the current logging level in order to capture less or more events).
+I personally favor setting up Serilog via configuration files since I do not want to redeploy the application each time I need to adjust Serilog setup (i.e. when I need to increase or decrease the current logging level to capture less or more events).

-Read more about the different ways of configuring Serilog [here](https://github.com/serilog/serilog/wiki/Configuration-Basics) and [here](https://github.com/tsimbalar/serilog-settings-comparison/blob/master/docs/README.md).
+Read more about the different ways of configuring Serilog [here](https://github.com/serilog/serilog/wiki/Configuration-Basics), [here](https://github.com/tsimbalar/serilog-settings-comparison/blob/master/docs/README.md) and [here](https://github.com/serilog/serilog-settings-configuration).
-In case you have to run your application on top of .NET Framework, check [this page](https://github.com/serilog/serilog/wiki/AppSettings) to understand how to configure Serilog via the `appSettings` XML section found inside the application configuration file.
+In case you have to run your application on top of .NET Framework, check [this wiki page](https://github.com/serilog/serilog/wiki/AppSettings) to understand how to configure Serilog via the `appSettings` XML section found inside the application configuration file.

-The Serilog JSON configuration found inside the appsettings.json can be seen [here](https://github.com/satrapu/aspnet-core-logging/blob/v20210824/Sources/Todo.WebApi/appsettings.json#L22-L86); each hosting environment overrides various parts of Serilog configuration, usually the logging level, sinks and global properties, as one can see inside [appsettings.Development.json](https://github.com/satrapu/aspnet-core-logging/blob/v20210824/Sources/Todo.WebApi/appsettings.Development.json#L10-L37), [appsettings.IntegrationTests.json](https://github.com/satrapu/aspnet-core-logging/blob/v20210824/Sources/Todo.WebApi/appsettings.IntegrationTests.json#L9-L36) and [appsettings.DemoInAzure.json](https://github.com/satrapu/aspnet-core-logging/blob/v20210824/Sources/Todo.WebApi/appsettings.DemoInAzure.json#L7-L33) files.
+The Serilog JSON configuration of my pet project found inside the appsettings.json can be seen [here](https://github.com/satrapu/aspnet-core-logging/blob/v20210824/Sources/Todo.WebApi/appsettings.json#L22-L86); each hosting environment overrides various parts of Serilog configuration, usually the logging level, sinks and global properties, as one can see inside [appsettings.Development.json](https://github.com/satrapu/aspnet-core-logging/blob/v20210824/Sources/Todo.WebApi/appsettings.Development.json#L10-L37), [appsettings.IntegrationTests.json](https://github.com/satrapu/aspnet-core-logging/blob/v20210824/Sources/Todo.WebApi/appsettings.IntegrationTests.json#L9-L36) and [appsettings.DemoInAzure.json](https://github.com/satrapu/aspnet-core-logging/blob/v20210824/Sources/Todo.WebApi/appsettings.DemoInAzure.json#L7-L33) files.

 There are several __important things__ worth mentioning:

-- The `LevelSwitches` section defines a switch used for controlling the current [logging level](https://github.com/serilog/serilog/blob/dev/src/Serilog/Events/LogEventLevel.cs#L20-L56) used by Serilog - see more details [here](https://github.com/serilog/serilog/wiki/Writing-Log-Events#dynamic-levels)
+- The `LevelSwitches` section defines a switch used for controlling the current [logging level](https://github.com/serilog/serilog/wiki/Writing-Log-Events#log-event-levels) used by Serilog - see more details [here](https://github.com/serilog/serilog/wiki/Writing-Log-Events#dynamic-levels)
   - __IMPORTANT:__ This switch can be used for reconfiguring Serilog without the need to restart the application - see more details [here](https://github.com/serilog/serilog-settings-configuration/issues/72)
 - The `MinimumLevel` section defines what gets logged and what not - e.g. `{ "Override": { "Microsoft": "Warning"} }` means that from all events generated by classes found under the __Microsoft__ namespace and any of its descendants, Serilog will log only warnings and errors, discarding the rest; `{ "Override": { "Microsoft.EntityFrameworkCore.Database.Command": "Information"} }` means Serilog will log all SQL commands executed by Entity Framework Core
 - The `Using` section declares all Serilog sinks to be used by the application